microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 For our script to be able to access the variables defined in our script, we will need to manually create them in our pipeline settings using the following steps:

-*Don't forget to click *Save and run* before attempting to navigate away.

 1. Click the ellipsis (…) on the top right of the page and in the drop-down click *Variables*
 2. Click *+ Add* in the pipeline variables view to add a new variable.
 3. Perform step 3 twice and add the following variables